fj/jxf-dot-me/_src/_events/event-2015-09-automacon-2015.markdown

 ---
 type:        conference
 title:       "Automacon: \"Continuous Everything\""
-date:        2015-07-20
+date:        2015-09-15
 description: >
   Presenting **Continuous Everything**, a 20-minute talk.
 ---

-I'm presenting **Continuous Everything** at [Automacon 2015].
+I'm presenting **Continuous Everything** at [Automacon 2015](www.automacon.io) from September 15-17 in Portland, Oregon.
 It will be a 20-minute recorded talk.

 ### Abstract